Ciarán McInerney, Owen Johnson, Jared Clemetson

 Why is this project important?

 Existing provision of regulations for medical devices are insufficient for the digital age.
 Considering safer decisions in a digital world, we looked at the safety of algorithms embedded within clinical systems.

 As patient-safety specialists, we are also interested in the broader questions around dependability, success factors and understanding unintended consequences of digital tools and the regulatory landscape in which they operate.

 What did we do?

-We are developing and evaluating computer-aided risk-assessment tools (RATs) to improve patient safety within primary care.
+We developed and evaluated the safety of computer-aided risk-assessment tools (RATs) that are designed to improve patient safety within primary care.
 The tools are expected to bring risks to the attention of healthcare staff so that they can address problems early.
-Importantly, we focus on decision support tools and systems that will enhance the clinician rather than replace them.
+Importantly, these tools focus on decision support and systems that will enhance the clinician rather than replace them.

 Outputs and Impact

 - We have developed a digital implementation of the Prof. Willie Hamilton’s cancer risk assessment tools, called the eRAT.

 - We continue to develop Very Smart Cancer RATs that will improve upon the performance and safety-case of the eRAT.